 Providers who wish to have their ITE courses accredited by VIT should contact us.
 They will be set up with a Provider portal account, where they can then apply for course accreditation and update details on existing programs.

-Approved pathway programs for entry into ITE
+Approved pathway programs into initial teacher education programs

 Continuing education program endorsement